Gilgeous-Alexander leads Thunder past Magic 102-94

 UP NEXT

-Orlando: The Magic face Dallas on Wednesday night.
+Orlando: The Magic travel to Dallas on Wednesday night.
 The Mavericks are off to a surprising 4-2 start.

 Oklahoma City: The Thunder are on the road Thursday to take on the San Antonio Spurs.